 The rest of this paper is structured as follows.
-Some state-of-the-art research works that are related to this paper are summarized in Section 2.
-In Section 3, we discuss the affect of the curtain in room temperature control and describe the mathematical formulation of the heat entered through the window glass and the curtain.
-In Section 4, we describe the design and modelling of the hybrid temperature control system and its mathematical representations.
-Also, the supervisory control and it's mode of operations, and PID controller are presented.
-Simulation scenario, setup, results and analysis are presented in Section 5.
-Some relevant conclusions and our future works are drawn in Section 6.
+Some stateof-the-art research works that are related to this paper are summarized in Section II.
+In Section III, we discuss the affect of curtain in room temperature control and describe the mathematical formulation of the heat entered through the window and the curtain.
+In Section IV, we describe the design and modeling of the hybrid temperature control system and its mathematical representations.
+Also, the supervisory control and it's mode of operations are presented.
+Simulation scenario, setup, results and analysis are presented in Section V. Some relevant conclusions and our future works are drawn in Section VI.

-2. RELATED WORK
+II.
+RELATED WORK

 The following section reviews the existing researches on home automation system for controlling the temperature and the service platform of CPS applications in home environment.
 Many researches and industrial works have been conducted in controlling the temperature of buildings and rooms with HVAC system.
 Such researches of intelligent control for the HVAC system can be found in [4], [5], [6] and [7].
-For example, Witrant, et al [4] propose a model-based feedback control strategy for indoor temperature regulation in buildings equipped with underfloor air distribution.
-However, Homod, et al. [5] present a hybrid PID-cascade controller, which is a method for adaptively adjusting the PID gains using cascade feed forward for central air-conditioning system.
-Wang, et al. [6] propose a hybrid CMAC-PID control system for HVAC system, which combines the CMAC (Cerebellar model articulation controller) neural network and general PID control.
+For example, Witrant et al [4] propose a model-based feedback control strategy for indoor temperature regulation in buildings equipped with underfloor air distribution.
+However, Homod et al. [5] present a hybrid PID-cascade controller, which is a method for adaptively adjusting the PID gains using cascade feed forward for central air-conditioning system.
+Wang et al. [6] propose a hybrid CMAC-PID control system for HVAC system, which combines the CMAC (Cerebellar model articulation controller) neural network and general PID control.
 A model-based design of embedded controllers for integrated building system to regulate the indoor room temperature is presented in [7].

 Other relevant researches of CPS application for home environment system can be found in [8], [9], [10], [11], and [12].
-Wang [8] presents a ventilation control strategy for multi-zone variable air volume air-conditioning systems and an adaptive optimization algorithm for optimizing the fresh airflow rate to minimize the energy consumption.
-Lai, et al. [9] propose the OSGi-based service architecture for cyber-physical home control system, which supports service-oriented control methods.
-Their system uses the signals and the events in a virtual context for both controlling of home appliance and detecting of appliance position.
-Duchon, et al. [10] introduce an extension of existing software architecture too, called Acme Studio, for the modeling and analysis of cyber-physical system at the architecture level.
-By defining three entities; the cyber domain, the physical domain and their interconnection, they illustrate the architectural modeling using CPS architecture style with the example of a temperature control system for tow zones (rooms).
+Wang [8] presents a ventilation control strategy for multizone variable air volume air-conditioning systems and an adaptive optimization algorithm for optimizing the fresh airflow rate to minimize the energy consumption.
+Lai et al. [9] propose the OSGi-based service architecture for cyber-physical home control system, which supports service-oriented control methods.
+Duchon, et al. [10] introduce an extension of existing software architecture tool, called Acme Studio, for the modeling and analysis of cyber-physical system at the architecture level.
+By defining three entities; the cyber domain, the physical domain and their interconnection, they illustrate the architectural modeling using CPS architecture style with the example of a temperature control system for two zones (rooms).
 The CPS applications in [13] include medical devices and systems, assisted living, traffic control and safety, advanced automotive systems, energy conservation, and smart structure.